Frequently Asked Questions

-At Sutter Health, we’re committed to improving the quality and safety of care we provide to our patients.
+In the Sutter Health network, we’re committed to improving the quality and safety of care we provide to our patients.
 That’s why we have implemented Secure Health Information Exchange (HIE) – a set of tools which allows our clinicians to quickly get the comprehensive medical information they need to deliver personalized care to you in the moments that matter the most.
 For more information about Secure HIE and how it impacts you, please refer to the frequently asked questions below.

-A: Sutter Health’s Secure Health Information Exchange allows clinicians and others supporting patient care to securely share a patient’s vital medical information electronically among doctors’ offices, hospitals, pharmacies, laboratories, skilled nursing facilities, and other health care providers.
-Clinicians no longer need to rely on fax or postal mail to appropriately transfer patient records.
-Instead, caregivers in the Sutter Health network and other health systems can simply and securely send or download the information they need to provide patients the most coordinated care possible.
+Sutter’s Secure Health Information Exchange allows clinicians, and others who support your care, to securely share a patient’s vital medical information electronically.
+This sharing can take place among doctors’ offices, hospitals, pharmacies, laboratories, skilled nursing facilities and other healthcare providers.
+Clinicians no longer need to rely on fax or postal mail to transfer patient records.
+Instead, caregivers in the Sutter Health network, and other health systems, can simply and securely send or download the information they need to provide patients the most coordinated care possible.

 By accessing your records through the health information exchange, doctors can also see your previous tests results and any medicines or treatments to ensure they order only what’s necessary.
 When clinicians have access to more complete information, they spend less time gathering records from different organizations and can focus on caring for you.

-Below find some examples of when clinicians might share your medical history:
+Below are some examples of when clinicians might share your medical history:

 - Emergency room care teams might adjust treatment plans to avoid adverse medication reactions or duplicative testing after reviewing your medications, recent radiology images or test results.